God Blessed Texas: Music video

 The music video, directed by Gerry Wenner, takes place at a pool party with many bikini-clad women.
 It was shot at Southfork Ranch in Dallas, Texas.
-The Dallas Cowboys Chearleaders also appear in this video.
+The Dallas Cowboys Cheerleaders also appear in this video.

 In popular culture

 The song can be heard at many sports venues, especially prevalent in the state of Texas; these venues include Dallas Cowboys and Texas Rangers games.
 The song is used by the Ford Motor Company in radio and TV advertisements in several Texas cities (Houston, Dallas/Fort Worth, San Antonio, Austin, and El Paso) where "Ford is the Best in Texas" is substituted for the "God Blessed Texas" line.
 The song can also be heard in various sections of the amusement park Six Flags Over Texas in Arlington, Texas.
 The song was also used in an episode of the second season of True Blood.
 Joe Jonas performed the song in an episode of the second season of The Righteous Gemstones.